de-olagundoye/WDI-Project-1-Concentration/README.md

 Each selected card should be assigned to a variable (at least).
 A user should only be able to select two cards at a time.
 If the cards do not match, each card will de-selected.
 And then the user should select two more cards.

 Next steps = What does the event listener actually do?
 Hold on to one card, while clicking on another.

+	// I want to put a click event listner on every div with the class of card
+	// When you click on the card it should say the card has been clicked on

+Sooooo....I guess I can do something with the numbers Match photos to the numbers...yezzz....